 TIP: Build Confidence Not Fear

-To build confidence—and not fear—drills should be age and developmentally appropriate.
-Drills that use realistic simulations, like firing blank rounds of ammunition, using special effects like smoke or fog, etc.) can potentially traumatize students, staff, and teachers by triggering past trauma or scaring participants so significantly that new trauma is developed.
+To build confidence—and not fear—school safety drills should be age and developmentally appropriate.
+Safety drills that use realistic simulations, like firing blank rounds of ammunition, using special effects like smoke or fog, etc.) can potentially traumatize students, staff, and teachers by triggering past trauma or scaring participants so significantly that new trauma is developed.

 It can be easy to fall into the routine of each drill and continue to use the same emergency response plans every year, but that is dangerous.
-Drills are conducted to test the procedures and policies your school has in place
+Safety drills are conducted to test the procedures and policies your school has in place

 Encourage All Staff Participation